xrun0213/Python-test_code/README.md

-# Git
+# VCS in macOS
-testing python code
+connecting by roslibpy